IshaqueThePassionate/javascript-for-everyone/08_Program_Structure/06_While_loop/Readme.md

 ## Conclusion

 The `while` loop is a powerful tool in JavaScript for executing a block of code repeatedly based on a condition.
 It's particularly useful when the number of iterations is unknown or when you want to loop until a specific condition is met.
 However, care must be taken to avoid infinite loops by ensuring that the condition will eventually evaluate to `false`.

----

-This README file provides a clear explanation of the `while` loop in JavaScript, including syntax, examples, and common pitfalls to help you understand how to use this loop effectively in your code.